michaelhel/RawFileCleaner/README.md

 Table: fixed-header-table by Colorlib <br>
-The table template is licensed under the Creative Commons 3.0 License.
-To view a copy of this license, visit https://creativecommons.org/licenses/by/3.0/at/deed.en.
+The table template is licensed under the Creative Commons 3.0 License. <br> To view a copy of this license, visit https://creativecommons.org/licenses/by/3.0/at/deed.en.